Generic name: ocular lubricant [ OK-yoo-lar-LOO-bri-kant ]

 There are many brands and forms of ocular lubricant available and not all are listed on this leaflet.

-TheraTears is used to relieve burning, irritation, and discomfort caused by dry eyes.
+TheraTears is used in adults to relieve burning, irritation, and discomfort caused by dry eyes.

 TheraTears may also be used for purposes not listed in this medication guide.